10xJSChad/BulbScript-for-Wiz-Lights/README.md

 *Supported operators:* ==, >=, <=, >, <, !=
 ```
 if x == 255 //Checks if x is equal to 255
-mov y x //Sets the value of y to the value of x (255)
+set y x //Sets the value of y to the value of x (255)
-mov x 0  //Sets x to 0
+set x 0  //Sets x to 0
 end if //Ends the if statement
 ```
 **func**, **end func**, and **call** //Starts, ends, and calls a function <br>